kennedycmr/kennedycmr.github.io/_posts/2021-01-18-gcp-basic-starting-blocks-terraform.markdown

 export TF_VAR_BILLING_ACCOUNT_ID="xxxxx-xxxxx-xxxxx"
 {% endhighlight %}

-* The run Terraform using the below code example.
+* Then run Terraform using the below code example.
 This could be all in a single 'main.tf' file or seperated out in dedicated variables, and other files named according to what they are doing.
 {% highlight python %}
 variable "GCP_ORG_ID" {
   description = "organization id.
 Obtain from IAM -> Manage Resources"